Madonna: Music videos and performances

-Madonna's live performances vary from choreographed routines such as voguing (above) to stripped-down ones with only a ukulele (below).
+Madonna's live performances vary from choreographed routines such as voguing (top) to stripped-down ones with only a ukulele (bottom).

-Madonna's initial music videos reflected her American and Hispanic mixed street style combined with a flamboyant glamour.
-She was able to transmit her avant-garde Downtown Manhattan fashion sense to the American audience.
-The imagery and incorporation of Hispanic culture and Catholic symbolism continued with the music videos from the True Blue era.
-Author Douglas Kellner noted, "such 'multiculturalism' and her culturally transgressive moves turned out to be highly successful moves that endeared her to large and varied youth audiences."
-Madonna's Spanish look in the videos became the fashion trend of that time, in the form of boleros and layered skirts, accessorizing with rosary beads and a crucifix as in the video of "La Isla Bonita".
-Academics noted that with her videos, Madonna was subtly reversing the usual role of male as the dominant sex.
-This symbolism and imagery was probably the most prevalent in the music video for "Like a Prayer".
-The video included scenes of an African-American church choir, Madonna being attracted to a black saint statue, and singing in front of burning crosses.
+Madonna's early music videos fused American and Hispanic street style with flamboyant glamor.
+Through the visuals, she introduced her avant-garde Downtown Manhattan fashion sensibility to an American audience.
+The recurring use of Hispanic cultural motifs and Catholic symbolism continued into the True Blue era.
+According to author Douglas Kellner, Madonna's embrace of "multiculturalism" and her "culturally transgressive moves" proved to be effective in appealing to a wide range of young audiences.
+Scholars have noted that through her visual narratives, Madonna often subverted traditional gender norms by symbolically reversing male dominance.
+Her use of religious and racial imagery was prominent in the music video for "Like a Prayer", which depicted scenes of an African-American church choir, Madonna's attraction to a black saint statue, and her performance before burning crosses.